 On the Subject Centric View page, you can perform the following tasks:

 Add Attachment: You can upload, download, and delete files that are attached to a subject by clicking the Add Attachment link.
-For more information about how to attach files, see Common File Upload in Managing the Common Application Functions section.
+For more information about how to attach files, see Common File Upload

 Add a new subject identifier: For more information about how to add a new identifier, see Adding a New Identifier to a Subject.